Il patriota

 When Tavington is walking through the house we hear the jingle of his spurs.
 Close-ups of his boots [...]
 D

-During the meeting of the Assembly at the start of the film, it is said that South Carolina is not [...]
+During the meeting of the Assembly at the start of the film, it is said that South Carolina is not a [...]
 D

-The British Foot (infantry was not yet a common term) is depicted marching in columns only two men [...]
+The British Foot (infantry was not yet a common term) is depicted marching in columns only two men d [...]
 D

 In the final scene showing the new home for the Martins, it is going up with balloon framing.
-This [...]
+This t [...]
 D

 The two dogs are both referred to as "boys"; however, the black one is clearly a female.
 D